 AAP Film & Arts Writer

 The Hollywood Foreign Press announced the 78th Golden Globes nominations on Wednesday, February 3, 2021.
-Three women directors make history by being nominated at the same time.
+Three woman directors make history by being nominated at the same time.

-Chinese American filmmaker Chloé Zhao (趙婷) becomes the first Asian American woman director to receive a Golden Globe nod for “Nomadland”.
+Chloé Zhao (趙婷) becomes the first woman director of Asian descent to receive a Golden Globe nod for “Nomadland”.
 The other two nominees are Regina King for her first full-length feature “One Night in Miami” and Emerald Fennel for her directorial debut “Promising Young Woman”.
 Both Zhao’s and Fennel’s films receive nominations for Best Motion Picture – Drama.